 The road itself is an exhilarating ride with many twists and turns.
 I was racing the sun to get to an overlook before it disappeared behind the horizon.

-At the one of the overlooks, we took a break and enjoyed the views of the San Juan Islands, the city of Anacortes, and the Olympic Mountains out on the Olympic Peninsula.
+At the one of the overlooks, we took a break and enjoyed the views of the San Juan Islands, the city of Anacortes, and the Olympic Mountains farther out on the Olympic Peninsula.
+What an incredible view.

 Back on the road, we take many more twists and turns along the coastline.
 You’ll pass Taylor Shellfish Farm and a couple of really quaint restaurants.
 If we had more time, we most definitely would have stopped in for a visit.